wlerin/feralfilehosting/Feral Wiki/Software/Owncloud - Basic setup/readme.md

 Now Owncloud will work with the valid SSL URL format and not the other.
 All 3rd party apps will also work, so this is the best approach to dealing with the issue.

+These options are taken from the `config.sample.php` located in the same directory.